gmnprada/wanbioner/docs/maintainer/author/Readme.md

-# A Place For You To Share Your Story
+# A Place For You To Share Your Story and Tough

-as Author if you find this directory you're an author too , maintainer can also write whatever its is off topic in this folder. either you use your real name or anonym name we dont care.
+as Author if you find this directory you're an author too , maintainer can also write whatever its is off topic in this folder. either you use your real name or anonym name , pseudonym form we don't care as we only care for the result of the running system even if you're bloody enough to build it.

 why this txt is created , because i want to write my story on a book but to lazy opening words based program or office program. dont underestimate how lazy i am if my hearts not want to work on specific task i maybe just stall it for a long times till a capable person can handling the jobs and solve the problem.